A Deep Dive Into The Asus C423NA Chromebook

 Gamers and Linux users app users will find this laptop does not have the power and speed that is expected from a laptop that is capable of more performance nor is it constructed out of a metal unibody and does not offer a clearer display screen.

-For those who want a more rugged laptop or with a touchscreen, Asus C423NA is not the choice.
+For those who want a more rugged laptop or a touchscreen, Asus C423NA is not the choice.

 A simple and modern appearance with accurate screen colors.
 The anti-glare surface of the display compensates for the screen’s dimness in bright light.
 A thin bezel around the display maximizes the screen space available.